bizzk3t/Chess-Openings/README.md

 This is my initial attempt.
 If there is a better organizational method, let me know!
 Also, I don't want these openings to be just limited to these ECO codes, I would like to go beyond with more variations.

+I would also like to make the SVG image and interactive program where if you click a bubble it will display the corresponing opening.

 ![ScreenShot](https://raw.githubusercontent.com/bizzk3t/Chess-Openings/master/chess.svg)